vonschutter/RTD-Setup/modules/rtd-desktop-look-switcher.mod/README.md

 ![RTD Blind Install Media Header](Media_files/header-time.jpg "Executing the Script")

-Would you like to feel more at home, or just like theming your desktop wverall?
-This is a simple tool to do that!
+RTD desktop profiles are now integrated into the RTD GNOME Theme Manager.
+This module remains as a compatibility launcher for existing menu entries and scripts that still call `rtd-desktop-look-switcher`.

 ## Purpose:
-This is a tool to help users who come to Linux from a different OS.
+The integrated manager helps users coming to Linux from another OS, or anyone who wants a complete GNOME visual preset.
 Currently there are the following **looks** available:

 - Windows 10 light (typical Windows 10 look)
 - Windows 10 Dark (dark Windows 10 look)